JoanStinson/UnityDesignPatternsReference/README.md

    Defines the skeleton of an algorithm as an abstract class, allowing its subclasses to provide concrete behavior.

    ![Diagram](https://github.com/JoanStinson/RetroRPGPatterns/blob/main/Diagrams/Behavioral%20Patterns/Template%20Method.png)

+   > This is basically the definition of polymorphism.
 * ### Type Object
    Allows a flexible creation of new “classes” by creating a single class, each instance of which represents a different type of object.
 * ### Visitor